swiftlang/swift-org-website/install/macos/index.md

     b.
 You can also build and run individual parts of the Swift project within Xcode for experimentation or learning purposes.

-3. Use the [Getting started with Xcode](https://developer.apple.com/videos/play/wwdc2019/404/) tutorial to learn how to develop a working SwiftUI app.
+3. Follow the [Getting started with Xcode](https://developer.apple.com/videos/play/wwdc2019/404/) tutorial to learn how to develop a working SwiftUI app.

 ### Swift Playgrounds

 Swift Playgrounds offers an environment where you can explore and learn application development at your own pace, making it an ideal starting point for beginners.
-Use [this tutorial](https://www.swift.org/getting-started/swiftui/) to build your first app in Swift Playgrounds.
+Follow the [Build an iOS app with SwiftUI tutorial](https://www.swift.org/getting-started/swiftui/) to create your first app in Swift Playgrounds.

 ### Swift with Vapor

-If you're looking to build a web service using the Vapor framework, you can follow [these instructions](https://www.swift.org/getting-started/vapor-web-server/) to create a new project, set up routes, and send and receive JSON.
+If you're looking to build a web service using the Vapor framework, you can follow the [Build a Web Service with Vapor instructions](https://www.swift.org/getting-started/vapor-web-server/) to create a new project, set up routes, and send and receive JSON.
 These steps will help you get started on creating a powerful and efficient web service that can handle your application's needs.

 ## What's next